MyParcelCOM/docs/content/api/authentication/client-credentials-grant.md

 {{< figure src="/images/client-credentials-flow.png" title="Client Credentials authentication flow" alt="The client credentials authentication flow" >}}

 #### 1. Requesting an access token.
-Send a `POST` request to `https://auth.myparcel.com/access-token`.
+Send a `POST` request to `https://auth.myparcel.com/access-token` or `https://sandbox-auth.myparcel.com/access-token`.
 The body must contain the following:

 - `grant_type` with the value `client_credentials`
 - `client_id` with the client id as provided by MyParcel.com